takenet/blip-docs/source/includes/en/content-types/select.md

 ```
 When the user selects one option, a message returns according to the rule:

-- If the option contains the field 'value' should be returned
+- If the option contains the field 'value', it should be returned
-- If not, the 'order' filed value should be returned, if present
+- If not, the 'order' filled value should be returned, if present
 - If not, field 'text' should be returned